 Related: How to test a Filebeat configuration

-- Restart the Filebeat service so it reloads the updated keystore.
+- Restart the Filebeat service so the running process reloads the updated keystore.

 $ sudo systemctl restart filebeat